 Honolulu Community College has developed this center to showcase different cybersecurity related programs and resources available to students and faculty.
 Honolulu Community College has been recognized as a National Center of Academic Excellence in Cyber Defense Two-Year (CAE2Y).
 This program, which is sponsored by the NSA and the DHS, recognizes collegiate institutions which have met their standards of excellence in Information Assurance education.

 Academic Credit Programs

-The core Information Assurance program at Honolulu CC is the Computing Electronics & Networking Technology (CENT) Program.
-The CENT program provides students with a wide background in Information and Communication Technology.
+The core Information Assurance program at Honolulu CC is the Computing Security & Networking Technology (CSNT) Program.
+The CSNT program provides students with a wide background in Information and Communication Technology.
 Imbedded in this program is a Certificate of Achievement (CA) in Information Assurance (IA).
 The CA in IA is built on the knowledge unit requirements for a collegiate institution to be recognized as a CAE2Y.
-The program also features support for the following industry recognized certifications: A+, LINUX +, Security +, CCNA, and MCP.
-In addition, the CENT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.
+The program also features support for the following industry recognized certifications: A+, LINUX+, Security+, CCNA, and MCP.
+In addition, the CSNT program also offers a third year of study which articulates to the Bachelors of Applied Science in Information Security Assurance at the University of Hawaii at West Oahu.

 - For Fall Semester 2020, in order to protect the safety of our students, the majority of CSNT courses will be delivered in a Hybrid Mode